Why did I get a bill?

 Why hasn’t my insurance paid?

 Your insurance was billed for the services you received.
 Insurance companies will process and pay claims right away.
-However, if after two weeks your insurance has not yet paid your claim it could mean that they are having difficulty processing your claim, or may need additional information from you to complete their processing, such as Coordination of Benefits, accident details, student status, etc. The hospital does not have access to your insurance policy information and, therefore, unable to answer questions related to your specific coverage.
+However, if after two weeks your insurance has not yet paid your claim it could mean that they are having difficulty processing your claim, or may need additional information from you to complete their processing, such as Coordination of Benefits, accident details, student status, etc. The hospital does not have access to your insurance policy information; therefore, we are unable to answer questions related to your specific coverage.
 If you would like an update of the status of your claim, we suggest that you call your insurance as quickly as possible.

 Why didn’t my insurance pay more?

 Occasionally, your insurance may assign a portion of your “Allowed Amount” as “Patient Responsibility,” such as deductibles, coinsurance or co-pay amounts.
-If you did not receive a copy of your Explanation of Benefits (EOB) please call your insurance directly.
+If you did not receive a copy of your Explanation of Benefits (EOB), please call your insurance directly.

 Does the hospital accept credit cards or debit cards?

 Yes, Holland Hospital accepts MasterCard, Visa, Diners Club and Discover Card credit cards.
 You may also pay by electronic check.
-You can pay your bill online or by calling our Patient Financial Services Center at (616) 394-3122.
+You can pay your bill online or by calling Patient Financial Services at (616) 394-3122.

 Does the Hospital offer financial assistance?

 Holland Hospital offers several forms of financial assistance to patients.
 We can assist in the completion and submission of Michigan Medicaid Applications.
 We also offer financial assistance to those who qualify based on income and family size.
 Applications are made available by request and must be approved.
 Holland Hospital has Patient Advocates available to discuss your account Monday through Friday, 8:00 a.m.–5:00 p.m.
 Please call our Patient Advocates at (616) 394-3626 for assistance.